MaxSC is taking the following precautions to keep maintain a virus free environment.

 Question: Does MaxSC have an official Risk Plan?
 Can I see a copy?

-Yes, we have a comprehensive risk analysis with risk plan and incident log available in the lobby, along with an onsite COVID-19 Risk Supervisor.
+Yes, we have a comprehensive risk analysis with a risk plan and incident log available in the lobby, along with an onsite COVID-19 Risk Supervisor.

 Question: What are you doing to ensure the equipment and surfaces are sanitized?